SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 ---

-# Meta frameworks are the future
+# Meta-frameworks are the future

 > If you want to build a new app or a new website fully with React, we recommend
 > picking one of the React-powered frameworks popular in the community.